-First of all we have to establish how a FFD works and why this is a good tool for deforming meshes in the first place.
+First of all we have to establish how a FFD works and why this is a good tool for deforming geometric objects (esp. meshes in our case) in the first place.
 For simplicity we only summarize the 1D-case from [6] here and go into the extension to the 3D case in chapter 3.2.